A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Introduction

-Here we focus on a discrete-time equal-speed game with an $\eps$-capture criterion that was considered in \cite{AleBisGhr06,AleBisGhr10}.
-The domain $A$ of our game is a convex subset of a uniquely geodesic space.
-Initially, the lion and the man are located at two points in $A$, $L_0$ and $M_0$, respectively.
-One fixes a positive upper bound $D>0$ on the distance the lion and the man may jump.
-After $n$ steps, the man moves from the point $M_{n}$ to any point $M_{n+1} \in A$ which is within distance $D$.
-The lion moves from the point $L_n$ to the point $L_{n+1}$ along the geodesic from $L_{n}$ to $M_{n}$ such that its distance to $L_{n}$ equals $\min\{D,d(L_n,M_n)\}$.
-We say that the lion wins if $\lim_{n\to\infty} d(L_{n+1},M_n) = 0$.
+Here we focus on a discrete-time equal-speed game with an $\eps$-capture criterion.
+The domain $X$ of our game is a geodesic space.
+Initially, the lion and the man are located at two points in $X$, $L_0$ and $M_0$, respectively.
+One fixes a positive upper bound $D$ on the distance the lion and the man may jump.
+After $n$ steps, the lion moves from the point $L_n$ to the point $L_{n+1}$ along a geodesic from $L_{n}$ to $M_{n}$, that is $d(L_n,M_n)= d(L_n,L_{n+1}) +d(L_{n+1},M_n)$, such that its distance to $L_{n}$ equals $\min\{D,d(L_n,M_n)\}$.
+The man moves from the point $M_{n}$ to any point $M_{n+1} \in X$ which is within distance $D$.
+Given a metric space, we say that the lion wins if $\lim_{n\to\infty} d(L_{n+1},M_n) = 0$ for any pair of sequences $( L_{n}), (M_{n})$ that satisfy the previous metric conditions for any $D>0$.
+Otherwise the man wins.
 When we refer in the sequel to the Lion-Man game, we will always mean the game we have just described.

-In \cite{AleBisGhr10}, it was stated that in CAT$(0)$ spaces the lion always wins if and only if the domain is compact.
-Nonetheless, this characterization of compactness proved to be false as \cite{Bac12} contains an example of an unbounded CAT$(0)$ space where the lion always wins.
-Further advances in this problem were made in \cite{LNP1} where a characterization of compactness of the domain in terms of the success of the lion was obtained in complete, locally compact, uniquely geodesic spaces that satisfy a betweenness property.
-In addition, the success of the lion in the Lion-Man game was also linked in this setting to the fixed point property for continuous mappings.
+In \cite{AleBisGhr10}, a similar game is introduced for the particular case of uniquely geodesic spaces, so that the movement of the lion is completely determined by the movement of the man.
+The authors prove that in the setting of nonpositively curved bounded domains the lion always wins.
+Further advances in this problem were made in \cite{LNP1} (see also \cite{Bac12,Yuf19}), where a characterization of compactness of the domain in terms of the success of the lion was obtained in complete, locally compact, strongly convex geodesic spaces.
+The main ingredient in the proof of this result is the fact that strongly convex spaces satisfy the betweenness property.
 However, none of these results provides any information on the speed of convergence towards $0$ of the sequence $d(L_{n+1},M_n)$.